DomWilliams0/name-needed/.planning/backlog.md

 	* drop unconsumed materials
 * generic build material requirement engine - consumes generic requirements (not definition names), reports original reqs, tracks remaining reqs
 * more data oriented
-	* define builds and their required materials in data
 	* dont use definition names for materials, rather generic descriptions so it can be loose
 * allow multiple concurrent builders
 	* bug: if multiple people are sharing a gather task, they will keep collecting even after the last one is delivered - panics on extra unexpected delivery